Ingvord/tango-v10-design-doc/docs/index.md

 In this part you will find what to expect from this document and in which way information and ideas will be presented.

-First of all, please, read Terminology and definitions part to find out what we mean by "core library" as everything we are going to talk about further is going to be about "core library".
+First of all, please, read _Terminology and definitions_ part to find out what we mean by "core library" as everything we are going to talk about further is going to be about "core library".

 We have decided to look at the Tango Controls form the perspective of quality attributes.
-The most important and those we think that are lacking are in the Quality attributes part.
-Of course, we didn't forget about others and kept them in mind while working on this document.
+The most important and those we think are lacking are in the Quality attributes part.
+Of course, we were keeping in mind other quality attributes while working on this document.

 Block schemes and diagrams are used to present information.